 - Parent Time to support childrens literacy development and success in school

 - Providing high quality, age appropriate early learning.

 - Foster parent literacy improvement that leads to economic self sufficiency.

-Group instruction is provided in classes of no more than 20 students and classes have dedicated time in the computer lab each week.
-Adult and Family Education teachers are required to have Colorado Teaching License and the Adult Basic Education Authorization (ABEA)
+Group instruction is provided in classes of no more than 20 students, and classes have dedicated time in the computer lab each week.
+Adult and Family Education teachers are required to have a Colorado Teaching License and the Adult Basic Education Authorization (ABEA)

 At Adult and Family Ed, you can choose which high school equivalency exam YOU want to take.
 Click here to learn about the differences between the GED, HiSET, and TASC.

 We are currently offering programming at the following locations: